neurobagel/api/README.md

 uv sync --group dev
 ```

-This will create a virtual environment (if one doesn't exist), install the package in editable mode, and install all dependency groups including dev dependencies.
+This will create a virtual environment (if one doesn't exist)
+called `.venv` in the repository root and install all project and dev dependencies into that environment.

 #### Launch the API